-Programme Assessment Strategies are produced, implemented and reviewed by the Programme Boards (or Programme Development Committee in the case of new programmes) for each programme and their implementation monitored by the Programme Boards and Assessment Committee.
+Programme Assessment Strategies are produced, implemented and reviewed by the Programme Boards (or Programme Development Committee in the case of new programmes) for each programme and their implementation monitored by the Programme Boards and the Teaching, Learning & Assessment Committee.
 Module and Stage Assessment Strategies are also produced for each of programme's constituent parts.